samdajam007/NasceniaShop/README.md

  - Templating for the views
  - Multi-level category list for the sidebar (currently supports upto 2nd level)
  - Rating star half icon
+ - Pretty URLs for category view and product views

 License
 ----